Abortion statistics in the United States: CDC surveillance reports

 To estimate the percentage change in the abortion rate from one year to the next most accurately, we must compare data from the same group of states in both years.
 Unfortunately, different states report their data to the CDC in different years.
 The black, blue, green, and purple pieces of the graph allow us to make accurate apples-to-apples comparisons.
 Each differently colored piece shows data from a different group of states.
 For example, the blue piece shows data from 46 reporting areas that reported continuously from 1997 through 2006.
 To estimate the change in the abortion rate from 1996 to 1998, we use the black part of the graph for 1997 and the blue part for 1998.
 The black part shows a 4.8% decrease in 1997, and the blue part shows a 2.3% decrease in 1998.
 The gap between the black and blue sections in 1997 occurs because data from California, a populous state with high abortion rates, was not available after 1997.

-The rapid increase in the reported abortion rates from 1970 through 1972, prior to Roe v.
-Wade, was due in part to improved reporting of the abortions that occurred.
+During 1996, the total number of legal induced abortions were available for all 52 reporting areas.
+However, approximately 31% of abortions were reported from states that, in 1996, did not have centralized reporting of abortions (four states) or from states whose state health departments did not collect, and therefore could not provide, information about characteristics (e.g., age or race) of women obtaining legal abortions (two states).

 Demographic statistics

 Prevalence

 In 2017, Guttmacher reported that almost 25% of women will have had an abortion by age 45, with 4.6% of 20-year-olds and 19% of 30-year-olds having had at least one.
+More than six million women in the United States, or 11 percent of women of reproductive age, become pregnant each year.
+More than half of these pregnancies, or approximately 3.4 million, are unintended, and 1.6 million of the unintended pregnancies are terminated through abortion.

 Ethnicity

+Race does not appear to have significant impact on the matter of support for abortion.

 Abortion rates tend to be higher among minority women in the U.S. In 2000–2001 the rates among black and Hispanic women were 49 per 1,000 and 33 per 1,000, respectively, vs. 13 per 1,000 among non-Hispanic white women.
 Note that this figure includes all women of reproductive age, including women who are not pregnant.
 In other words, these abortion rates reflect the rate at which U.S. women of reproductive age have an abortion each year.

-In 2019, 38% of women who underwent abortion were black; 33% were non-Hispanic white; 21% were Hispanic.
+In 2024, the abortion rate for black women was nearly three times higher than for white women, while for Hispanic women, it was nearly two times higher than the rate for white women.